California Psalms

 Russian originals © 1999 by Tatyana Apraksina.

-English translations © 1999-2013 by James Manteith.
+English translations © 1999-2024 by James Manteith.

-I Dream in Russian (Literary Gazette Publishing House, Moscow, 2007) following the work’s award citation by the Russian Foreign Ministry and the Literary Gazette.
+Russian text published in the magazine Neva (St. Petersburg, 2005, 2007); in the anthology I Dream in Russian (Literary Gazette Publishing House, Moscow, 2007) following the work’s award citation by the Russian Foreign Ministry and the Literary Gazette; and in On the History of Unofficial Culture and the Contemporary Russian Diaspora: 1950s-1990s.
+Autobiographies.
+Authors’ Readings (St. Petersburg State University, 2015).

-Prior versions of selections from this work’s English translation have appeared in the journals St. Petersburg Review, Convolvulus and caesura – the magazine of the San Jose Poetry Center, as well as in the anthology Image and Concept in Cultural Studies and Scholarly Ontology (St. Petersburg, Russia: Eidos).
+Prior versions of selections from this work’s English translation have appeared in the journals сonvolvulus, St. Petersburg Review and caesura — the magazine of the San Jose Poetry Center, as well as in the anthology Image and Concept in Cultural Studies and Scholarly Ontology (St. Petersburg, Russia: Eidos).
 Grateful acknowledgement is made to these publications’ editors, as well as to the hosts and audiences for Russian and English presentations of this work.

 To the wonder of California